Medical Treatment of

-Many patients can participate in clinical trials conducted at UT Southwestern to gain access to new medical treatments and to further research of the disease.
+Many patients qualify to participate in gynecologic cancer-related clinical trials conducted at UT Southwestern to gain access to new medical treatments and to further research of their disease.

 Request an Appointment

-To schedule an appointment with a head and neck cancer specialist, request an appointment or call 214-645-8300.
+To schedule an appointment with a gynecologic cancer specialist, request an appointment or call 214-645-8300.